foarsitter/requestmodel/docs/usage.md

     param2: int  # will be converted as a query parameter

     next: Optional[str] = None  # will be used to paginate

+    # the generic type should match with response_model so we can use it to deserialize the request
+    response_model = PaginatedMyResponse

     def next_from_response(self, response: PaginatedMyResponse) -> bool:
         # update the new request arguments